Khan’s office under fire for suggesting white families ‘don’t represent Londoners’

 She told the Mail on Sunday, which exposed the guidance: “All Londoners are real Londoners, no matter their ethnicity, and Sadiq Khan needs to apologise and stop these desperate, politically-motivated attempts to divide people.”

 The row comes as Mr Khan bids to secure a historic third term as London mayor.
-He has faced significant criticism in recent months over the expansion of the capital’s Ultra Low Emission Zone (ULEZ), which critics say will add to the financial pressure facing households.
+He has faced significant criticism in recent months over the expansion of the capital’s Ultra Low Emission Zone (Ulez), which critics say will add to the financial pressure facing households.

 He has also faced criticism over the decision to charge drivers for using the Blackwall Tunnel.